MENU

 Soft Sand

-To hit successfully out of soft sand open your club face as much as possible to prevent the leading edge from digging and getting stuck.
-Play the ball forward of the center of your stance so you will catch it more on the up swing.
-The more shallow the angle of attack, the less sand you will take.
+To hit successfully out of soft sand, open your club face as much as possible to prevent the leading edge from digging and getting stuck.
+Play the ball forward of the center of your stance so you will catch it more on the upswing.
+The shallower the angle of attack, the less sand you will take.
 This is ideal for preventing a heavy hit out of thick fluffy sand.

 For skilled players keep your weight centered.
 For higher handicappers it may be safer to lean your weight on your front foot to prevent falling back and getting stuck on your rear side.
 This will cause you to hit too far behind the ball.